Latent-CF: A Simple Baseline for Reverse Counterfactual Explanations: Previous Work

 \section{Previous Work}

-There is a large body of existing work on \textit{post-hoc} explainability, see \cite{molnar2019} for an overview.
-Many methods treat the creation of explanations as a problem of credit assignment - for each input sample, provide the relative importance of the input features to that samples prediction.
+There is a large body of existing work on \textit{post-hoc} explainability, see \citet{molnar2019} for an overview.
+Many methods treat the creation of explanations as a problem of credit assignment --- for each input sample, provide the relative importance of the input features to that sample's prediction.
 Early methods had roots in computer vision, where a common approach is to calculate sensitivities and show a heat map depicting which pixels are responsible for an image's classification.
-These methods, e.g. \cite{shrikumar2017}, rely on using a zero information baseline.
-The need for a baseline can become problematic if applied to tabular or other data where the definition of a baseline may not exist.
+These methods \citep[e.g.][]{shrikumar2017} rely on using a zero information baseline.
+The need for a baseline or reference population can become problematic if applied to tabular or other data where the definition of a baseline may not be clear or even exist.

 The use of local surrogate models, such as LIME~\cite{ribeiro2016} and its extensions, can overcome the need for global baselines to be established.
 However, the perturbation method used does not ensure that the local surrogate is built on in-sample data.